Key Stage 4

 A Level in Art & Design – Photography

-‘A’ Level Photography is a stimulating two year course that mixes well with a range of other ‘A’ Level subjects and is of value even if students do not intend to make a career in Photography.
+A Level Photography is a stimulating two year course that mixes well with a range of other A Level subjects and is of value even if students do not intend to make a career in Photography.
 The course is split into 2 units over two years.
-The ‘A’ Level syllabus builds on the skills and ideas developed in the GCSE course, but expands the depth of visual understanding and technical skill.
+The A Level syllabus builds on the skills and ideas developed in the GCSE course, but expand the depth of visual understanding and technical skill.

 Students are expected to explore and raise their technical skills to a very high standard while also experiencing new techniques, processes and ideas.

 Students should also develop their critical and historical awareness of the arts and social/cultural influences on the Arts (i.e. keep annotated sketchbooks).
 In unit 1, an annotated study of one to three thousand words is required.
 Much of the work is of a personal nature and requires students to think and act independently both in school and at home.
-During the course, students are expected to visit galleries as well as attending other Art Department trips.
+During the course, students are expected to visit galleries on Art Department trips as well as independently.